DCsunset/docker-i3-arch-vnc/README.md

 and connect to localhost:5900.

 If `VNC_PASSWD` is not set,
-then the security type of tigervnc is set to None, it is **insecure** when exposing the container on the Internet.
+the security type of tigervnc should be set to None in `/root/.vnc/config`, it is **insecure** when exposing the container on the Internet.

 ## Exposed ports